VenoGaube/FOG/review/README.md

 ---

 ## Smart contract methods
 - `submitArticleForReview(string memory articleIpfsHash)`: This method submits the article for the start of the review process.
-It adds the aricle to the list of submitted articles, sets its status to `waitingForReviewers` and finally emits the event `ArticleSubmitted`.
+It adds the article to the list of submitted articles, sets its status to `waitingForReviewers` and finally emits the event `ArticleSubmitted`.
-	- Requirenments (checked by the method):
+	- Requirements (checked by the method):
 		- only a user with the role of an **author** can call this method (the method checks if `msg.sender` has the author role).
 -	`assignReviewers(string memory articleIpfsHash, address[] assigned_reviewers)`: The method retrieves the submitted article (sha256 encription of the `articleIpfsHash`) and assigns users from `assigned_reviewers` to be reviewers of this article.
 Because we are not connected to the Identity Management it also updates the roles of these users to reviewers.
 The article status is updated to `voting` and the event `VotingStarted` is emitted.
-	- Requirenments (checked by the method):
+	- Requirements (checked by the method):
 		- only a user with the role of an **editor** can call this method
 		-  the article must be in status `waitingForReviewers`
 		- there must be at least 3 reviewers per article
 - `vote(string memory articleIpfsHash, int8 _grade)`: This method casts a vote for the article (the reviewer can grade the article from a scale 1-5, 1 being the lowest score and 5 being the highest score).
+Event `VoteCasted` is emitted.
-  	- Requirenments (checked by the method):
+  	- Requirements (checked by the method):
 		- only a user with the role of a **reviewer** can call this method
 		- the grade must be between 1 and 5
 		- the user must be assigned to review the article
 		-  the article must be in status `voting` or `revise`
 		- the user must not have already voted
 		- the voting period must not have expired (less than 45 days since the article was submitted)
 - `makeDecision(bytes32 articleId)`: This function is called when all the reviewers casted their vote.
 Based on the votes a decision is made to **accept**, **reject** or **revise** the article.
-Depending on the decision different events are emmited:
+Depending on the decision different events are emitted:
   	- the decision is **accept**:
 		-  the article status is updated to `accept`
 		- event `ArticleAccepted` is emitted